 The corners of his mouth turned down a little as he thought.
 “Oh, well is the pilot light out?”

 “Umm, maybe?
 I don’t know.
 I basically use it for storage.”

-He laughs, which is good, because some people get weirded out when she lets it slip that she doesn’t ever cook.
+He laughed, which was good, because some people got weirded out when she let it slip that she didn’t ever cook.
 In fact, her first inkling that things with Justin weren’t going to work out was when he tried to encourage her efforts in the kitchen by saying that cooking was both a spiritual and a sexual experience for him.
-She’d nodded and said, “Mmm, yes.
-I see what you mean,” at the time, but the truth was she’d thought that was crazy talk.
+She’d nodded at the time and said, “Mmm, yes.
+I see what you mean,” but the truth was she’d thought that was crazy talk.
 Thinking back now, Justin had ended up being kind of a whack job, really.

 “So you’re not big on cooking, huh?”

-She focuses back on Ben, who is sitting there in an orange and blue-checkered shirt that is really comforting somehow.
-A guy that wears a shirt like that isn’t going to talk about how sexual stuffing a turkey can be.
+She focused back on Ben, who was sitting there in an orange and blue-checkered shirt that was really comforting somehow.
+A guy that wore a shirt like that wasn’t going to talk about how sexual stuffing a turkey could be.

 “No, I’m kind of terrible at it.
 But you like cooking, right?
 You made me that awesome soup!”